 The deep cuff

 The stack is kind of an alternative to cuffing.
 But it only works with very slim or skinny jeans.
-Basically, a stack is letting your in-seam run low—an extra two or three inches—and then bunching the fabric up around your ankle and calf.
-The jeans kind of…stack.
-Rolls of fabric sit one on top of the other.
-Save the stack for skinny jeans with a narrow leg opening.
-Or better yet, skinny black jeans.
-This is a good look for late night gigs or bar-hopping.
+Basically, a stack is letting your in-seam run low and then bunching the fabric up around your ankle and calf.

 The double cuff

-This is our favourite cuff, and it’s probably the most popular one of the bunch.
-The double cuff is achieved by simply folding a single cuff one more time.
-It’s stronger, thicker, and hides your hemline.
-This guy is basically tailor-made for chunky boots: Chukkas, Chelseas, Docs or military boots.
+Our personal favourite and the most popular of the cuffs.
+This cuff is basically tailor-made for chunky boots: Chukkas, Chelseas, Docs or military boots.
 Anything big and rugged looks good under a double cuff.
-Just make sure you allow an extra few inches on the hem (to accommodate the double roll).

 The bicycle cuff

 The bicycle cuff requires a bit more confidence, and the right pair of shoes.
 It’s basically a double cuff that’s been pushed right up your calf.
-Usually to just under the knee.
-This leaves your entire foot and lower leg exposed.
-Obviously handy when you’re commuting to work, but this can be a streetwear fashion choice, too.
-Just make sure to match it with something small, slimline and sockless.
-A low-top sneaker usually works best.
+We recommend styling this with low-top sneakers.

 Denim jeans cuff rules